Arnoldtimah/QA-Engineer-Job-Technical--Task-Solution/Test-automation.md

-    Part 2: Test Automation with Playwright
+   # Part 2: Test Automation with Playwright
     Setup Instructions

-      Install Node.js
-      Download visual studio

-    Install Playwright:
-    Run the following commands to set up Playwright with TypeScript:

-    bash

-     Install Playwright:
+# Install Playwright:
     Run the following commands to set up Playwright with TypeScript: bash

-    npm init playwright
+     # npm init playwright
-    npm install
+     # npm install

-    command to run the automation test.
+# command to run the automation test.
-    npx playwright test (to run the test)
+    npx playwright test (to run test automation npx playwright codegen (record the code)

-    How to Run Tests in Google Chrome
+# How to Run Tests in Google Chrome
-    Install Playwright with the necessary browser dependencies: bash
+    Install Playwright with the necessary browser dependencies:

     npm install
     npx playwright install --with-deps